-Davies Nettleton Loop is a 5.5 mile moderately trafficked loop trail located near Corvallis, OR and is rated as moderate.
+Davies Nettleton Loop is a 5.5 mile moderately trafficked loop trail located near Corvallis, Oregon and is rated as moderate.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Fire road hike through tall pines, some great views, an old quary, and hills.
 At the trailhead, you have the option of two ways to take this loop hike.
 Either way is okay, and will meet the other and then loop back.
 The gravel road on the left is Davies Road (580) and the one on the right is Nettleton Road (500).
 Going left takes you down hill first, then on a long sustatined up hill climb until you head down at the junction of 510 (stay right on 500).
 Going right first will give you a sustained up hill hike, then a very long downhill effort, then a climb up to finish.
 The roads are open to the public as long as you stay on them or official marked trails.
 You will see tall pines and animals like deer.
 You will also see some evidence of logging as this is a training forest for Oregon State University.
 Stop at the old quary and look at the high clift and "swimming" pool.
 There are several branch hikes like the top of Vineyard Mt (510 road) and the "Old Growth" single track trail off of Davies Rd.

 Road near turn about (Davies onto Nettleton) had a sign that the current path was not to be entered (didn't state at the beginning of the trail), that made us wonder if we had turned off path.
 We continued and went down Nettleton back to parking lot.